 Keer: Companies in the IoT space need to be great at the integration of software, hardware, and big data.
 The IoT companies PRG encounters most frequently are those that have strong software teams, but not much hardware experience.
 They often underestimate the time it takes and the risks associated with developing hardware products, managing product data and commercializing these products.
 Arena PLM helps to store, control, and communicate this product data across global design and supply chains — which makes it an essential tool for these IoT companies.

 Arena: Are the pain points that IoT companies face broadly across industries?
 Are the challenges the same or different across industries?

-Keer: Pain points vary widely across industry.
-IoT for enabling a smart city has very different dynamics than for a smart watch.
+Keer: Pain points vary widely across industries.
+IoT for enabling a smart city has very different dynamics than for a smartwatch.
 Regulatory hurdles for a government project may take decades to address, whereas, a consumer product could go through multiple generations of changes in the same timeframe.
-Adoption rates for IoT also vary widely — with retail, consumer products and manufacturing leading the way, and financial services, natural resources and education taking longer to adopt.
+Adoption rates for IoT also vary widely — with retail, consumer products and manufacturing leading the way, and financial services, natural resources, and education taking longer to adopt.

-Having a tool like Arena PLM keep track of these electronic components, and to better understand which parts are going obsolete can provide a competitive edge for IoT companies.
-A strong PLM system can enable the succesful execution of a technology pivot, facilitate a contract manufacturer switch, or accelerate a new product launch.
+Having a tool like Arena PLM keeps track of these electronic components, and to better understand which parts are going obsolete can provide a competitive edge for IoT companies.
+A strong PLM system can enable the successful execution of a technology pivot, facilitate a contract manufacturer switch, or accelerate new product launches.